Pre Conference Information

-A Scientific Forum will be held in conjunction with the 57th General Conference - entitled The Blue Planet - Nuclear Applications for a Sustainable Marine Environment from 17-18 September 2013 in Board Room D, C-Building, 4th Floor.
-The Forum will bring together scientists, experts and policy makers from different fields to initiate dialogue and build new partnerships and cooperation to protect and preserve the ecological balance that is vital for the survival of the coastal regions and marine environment.
+A Scientific Forum will be held in conjunction with the 57th General Conference.
+The Forum is entitled The Blue Planet - Nuclear Applications for a Sustainable Marine Environment and took place from 17 to 18 September 2013 in Board Room D, C-Building, 4th Floor.
+The Forum will bring together scientists, experts and policymakers from different fields to initiate dialogue and build new partnerships and cooperation to protect and preserve the ecological balance that is vital for the survival of the coastal regions and marine environment.
 More →

 Member States and accredited organizations wishing to take part in the exhibition - usually set up as a side event to the General Conference - are kindly invited to submit their space requests by 21 June 2013.

 Relevant information and specifications shall be made available to the prospective exhibitors in due course.
 It should be noted that specific stands may not be automatically reserved every year by one Member State, but will be assigned by Conference Services on a rotational basis.

 In planning for their exhibitions during the General Conference, Member States are kindly requested to refer to the new Guidelines for Exhibitions in the Vienna International Centre (VIC), which were distributed to Permanent Missions on 29 April 2013.

 For any additional information, please contact the IAEA Conference Services Section.

 International Nuclear Safety Group (INSAG) Forum

 The International Nuclear Safety Group (INSAG) will hold its annual forum on Monday, 16 September 2013, on the opening day of the General Conference.
 More →

 Senior Regulators' Meeting